Little Mountain

 Little Mountain has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 19 projects likely to affect the region.
-Notable ones include Aura District Sports Parks, Aura (Caloundra South) Infrastructure, Honey Farm Sport and Recreation Precinct, and Heritage Lane Estate Little Mountain.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 19 projects likely to impact the area.
+Key projects include Aura District Sports Parks, Aura (Caloundra South) Infrastructure, Honey Farm Sport and Recreation Precinct, and Heritage Lane Estate Little Mountain.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.